When Is the Best Time

 - November – March: 8 am to 6 pm

 The lake has its own mild microclimate.
 However, the mountainous area is a little cooler.
 Rain occurs throughout the year.
 Snow is rare but definitely happens between late October to March.
-If visiting Lake Garda in the winter, you either need winter tires or snow chains for driving.
+If visiting Lake Garda in the winter, you either need winter tires or snow chains for driving in higher elevations.
 It’s a winding road to Spiazzi on 850 m elevation.

-The summer is warm often hot with temps around 30°C. In night, temps are pleasant on average below 20°C. It’s also the wettest time of the year.
+The summer is warm, often scorching, with temps around 30°C. At night, temps are pleasant, on average below 20°C. It’s also the wettest time of the year.
 Heavy thunderstorms occur in the afternoon or evening.
 Usually, the visibility to the other side of the lake is poor before midday due to the humidity of the lake clouds built up.
 Lago di Garda and all attractions around are crazy busy.
 The traffic is terrible.
 Hotel and rental holiday prices are sky-high.

 It's also a lovely time at Lake Garda.
 Crowds thin out a little.
 More accommodations are available except for the autumn holidays.
-September and October are excellent months still around 20°C though November is already cold and temps can drop below 10°C. Fresh porcinis can be found in the mountainous areas while hiking or buy them fresh on the market.
+September and October are excellent months, still around 20°C though November is already cold, and temps can drop below 10°C. Fresh porcinis can be found in mountainous areas while hiking, or you can buy them fresh on the market.

 Usually, days are mild with temps between 5-10°C. Sometimes temperatures drop a little.
 Nights are cold on average, around freezing.
 Most campgrounds are closed.
-Snow occurs in higher elevations and at least once a year on the north shore of the lake like the beginning of November 2019.
+Snow occurs in higher elevations and at least once a year on the north shore of the lake, as in the beginning of November 2019.
 As soon as the sun is shining, it’s pleasant.
 The advantage it's clear without haze during the day.
-It’s the driest time of the year but rain occurs.
+It’s the driest time of the year, but rain occurs.
 It’s also the quietest time of the year.
 Though before Christmas a little busy.
 However, less traffic.
 Our preferred time at Lago di Garda.

-Usually, I give recommendations but around Lake Garda, it doesn't make sense.
 There are plenty of accommodations spread around the lake.
-Advanced booking is recommended if you don't want to end up in one of the poorly rated houses.
-During summer it's crazy here.
+Advanced booking is recommended if you don't want to end up in one of the poorly rated-houses.
+During summer, it's usually crazy here.
 Check out booking.com for the best-guaranteed rates.